Cc19245/LVI-SAM-Easyused/README.md

 ### IMU property config

-Due to the special IMU (the Euler angle coordinate system is different from the angular velocity and angular velocity coordinate system) of official dataset , you also need to set which axis the IMU rotates around counterclockwise to get a positive output.
+Due to the special IMU (the Euler angle coordinate system is different from the acceleration and angular velocity coordinate system) of official dataset , you also need to set which axis the IMU rotates around counterclockwise to get a positive output.
 For official sensor equipment, it is set as follows.

 ```yaml
   ## 对绝大多数IMU来说，下面三个值分别是"+z", "+y", "+x" (for most of IMUs, the following config is "+z", "+y", "+x")